 You don’t need to get all fancy to track your income and expenses.
 You can use a simple printed sheet to keep track, or even a spreadsheet.

-Check out these finance planners I created to help you including a free printable.
+Check out these finance planners I created to help you take control of your finances.

 2 – Track Your Expenses

 How much did you spend last month on groceries?
 Clothes?
 Eating out?
 Unless you’re tracking your expenses it’s impossible to keep up with everything.
 The quick trip to the grocery store here and there can add up to hundreds of dollars over a month, especially when you go to pick up one thing for dinner and come home with half of aisle 5.